bpires/handbook/react/index.md

 import React, { useState } from 'react'
 ```

-Calling `useState()`, you will get back a new state variable, an a function that we can call to alter its value.
+Calling `useState()`, you will get back a new state variable, as a function that we can call to alter its value.

 `useState()` accepts the initial value of the state item and returns an array containing the state variable, and the function you call to alter the state.